Coconut3223/io/docs/source/NLP/survey_on_synthesizing_training_data.rst

 1. initail step
     identify attribute dimensions and their corresponding attribute values in an interactive, semi-automated process facilitated by the LLM.
     1. use  ``gpt``  help establish both attribute dimensions and attribute values.

-        .. note::  ""
-            Which attribute dimensions do you consider vital in determining the topic of a news article?”
+        .. note::  Which attribute dimensions do you consider vital in determining the topic of a news article?

-            .. note:: ""
             “subtopics, length, location, reader group, style, time”

     2. adopt the human-ai collaboration scheme to interactively select the attribute dimensions of **the highest quality** that best suit the dataset. **人为地选择** Best Top-N attributes.
     3. generate values corresponding to selected attributes similarly
-        .. note:: ""
-             List 10 diverse subtopics for {class_name} news on NYT.
+        .. note:: List 10 diverse subtopics for {class_name} news on NYT.

             .. table::